mablack/cordova-diagnostic-plugin/README.md

 Android 6 / API 23 introduces the concept of [runtime permissions](http://developer.android.com/training/permissions/requesting.html).
 Similar to iOS, certain "dangerous" permissions must be requested at runtime __in addition__ to being listed in the Android manifest.

 Runtime permissions only apply if the device/emulator the app is running on has Android 6.0 or above __AND__ the app is built using API 23 or higher.
 For Cordova, this means using the Cordova Android platform [version 5.0.0](https://github.com/apache/cordova-android/tree/5.0.x) or above: `cordova platform add android@5.0.0`.
-If the app is build with version 4.x or below (API 22 or below), runtime permissions do not apply - all permissions are granted at installation time.
+If the app is built with version 4.x or below (API 22 or below), runtime permissions do not apply - all permissions are granted at installation time.

-This plugin now supports [checking]() and [requesting]() Android runtime permissions.
+This plugin supports [checking](#getpermissionauthorizationstatus) and [requesting](#requestruntimepermission) of Android runtime permissions.

 #### "Dangerous" runtime permissions